-Once upon a time I had two blogs…one for family stuff and one for my own thoughts related to anything else.
+Once upon a time I had two blogs…one for family activities and one for my own thoughts related to anything else.
 In this connected world where personal and family life spills over into professional work, I wondered why I was trying to keep the two separate.
-In 2018 I combined the two blogs into this blog.
+In 2018, I combined the two blogs into this blog.

 If you’re looking for the everyday life of a typical midwestern family – read these posts.